-No matter how many photos of Angkor Wat I had come across before, nothing came close to the incredible experience of watching sunrise at the temple, firsthand.
-Albeit, with thousands of tourists dashing through to watch the sunrise at 5AM being a mood killer, the aura of the spectacular structure of the temple more than makes up for it.
+No matter how many photos of Angkor Wat I had come across before, nothing came close to the incredible experience of watching the sunrise at the temple, firsthand.
+Albeit, with thousands of tourists dashing through to watch the sunrise at 5 AM being a mood killer, the aura of the spectacular structure of the temple more than makes up for it.

 Most of the temples are now in ruins after being subjected to harsh tests of time.
 Consequently, it is now undergoing restoration and is at different stages in different temples.

-It has over thousand temples, ranging from brick rubble to the most preserved ones, each with it’s own history.
-Most of the major temples dates back to 12th – 13th century.
-So, it can overwhelming at times to witness the ruins of these ancient temples and wonder what it would have been in all it’s glory.
+It has over thousand temples, ranging from brick rubble to the most preserved ones, each with its own history.
+And, most of the major temples date back to 12th – 13th century.
+So, it can be overwhelming at times to witness the ruins of these ancient temples and wonder what it would have been in all its glory.

 Phnom Bakheng temple

 A popular spot for sunset views of the much bigger temple Angkor Wat.
 Located on top of a hill, it is a Hindu and Buddhist temple in the form of a temple mountain.
 Built at the end of the 9th century, Phnom Bakheng is, however, one of the most threatened monuments in the temple complex.
 However, the ravages of time have a taken a toll on its structure.
 So, taking measures to preserve the temple only 300 people are allowed to enter it at any given time.